DenizenScript/Denizen-Beginners-Guide/source/guides/advanced/notables.md

 ![](images/cuboid_wand.png)

 To use it, simply download the `.dsc` file and put it in your scripts folder.
-Give the file a look-through in your script editor if you like to see what's it doing, how it does it, etc. When you're ready, go into your server and type `/ex reload` to load the script, then `/ctool` to get the magic wand.
+Give the file a look-through in your script editor if you'd like, to see what's it doing, how it does it, etc. When you're ready, go into your server and type `/ex reload` to load the script, then `/ctool` to get the magic wand.
 You can then left click any block to start a selection, and right click to expand it.
 It will automatically create particle highlights to show you the selected region thus far.
 When you have an area selected, type `/cnote myareaname`.
 You now have a noted cuboid named `myareaname`.

 #### Using An Area Note